bartrv/bartrv/README.md

 👋 Hi, I’m @bartrv
 I'm a 3D animator who has a history of programming and web scripting.<br/>
-Currently I'm learning a lot about 3D printing, Python, OpenCV, Arduind builds, and by extension C++.
+Currently I'm exploring 3D printing, Python, OpenCV, Arduind builds, and by extension C++.

 <!---